This page is dedicated to the memory of my dear friend Clem, who passed away 2nd November 2008.

 Bill and Enid Walton - 12/2/2009

-From Ingrid & Finn, Denmark - we miss Clem at the gigs we have heard latest.
-No one can do his collective feeling for the music and playing same.
 By the way – the boy to the right at the second photo is our grandson Peter, as the photo is from the childrens after school club, where Rae Brothers played on the day off.

-If you see him today, you would not recognise him.
-15 years and very close to 2 mtr. - 20/04/2009.
+From Terry Wilks - bass player now resident in Australia - Hello Roly, great to pick up on this web page but really sad to hear about Clem’s passing away.
+You may recall that I used to sit-in and sometimes dep on bass guitar.
 It was Clem who got me started re. jazz and clubs.
 It was you who lent me your chord guide book so I could follow the songs when I didn’t know them.
 I still have a photocopy of it at home today.
 Clem used to also get me to dep with his resident band at his CIU Club (Annitsford) when he went away to the Breda Jazz Festival, Holland.

 I continued playing the clubs as a trio, then duo (vocal/bass) then solo act (vocal/keyboard) until I left the UK in 1989.